MarynaShavlak/dev-interview-hub/src/shared/lib/hooks/useDrawerAnimation/README.md

 # useDrawerAnimation hook
 A custom React hook designed to manage the animation state and behavior of a drawer component.
-It utilizes animation libraries for smooth transitions and gesture handling to control the drawer's open and close actions.
+It utilizes animation libraries (**[Spring](https://www.react-spring.dev/)** and **[Gesture](https://use-gesture.netlify.app/)**) for smooth transitions and gesture handling to control the drawer's open and close actions.

 ## Parameters
 - `isOpen`: _Required_.
 A boolean indicating whether the drawer is currently open.